 This book is a wild card!
-I just recently bought it as I love ice cream and wanted to learn how to make it myself.
-I find that eating dairy ice cream does not make me feel very good and I feel tired, so I thought why not try vegan ice cream recipes.
-I bought a small ice cream maker and researched Amazon for perfect vegan ice cream recipe book.
+Just recently I bought it as I love ice cream and wanted to learn how to make it myself.
+Eating dairy ice cream does not make me feel very good and I feel tired, so I thought why not try vegan ice cream recipes.
+I found a small ice cream maker and researched Amazon for perfect vegan ice cream recipe book.
 After reading many reviews I decided to opt in for this.
 I have not tried these recipes yet, but it’s looking so good I wanted to inspire for you to try dairy free options as well.
 I think ice cream making would be fun and I think it would be a great way to inspire children to try new foods as well.

 This book includes 150 dairy free ice cream recipes and is divided into sections like classic flavours, fruits, Asian flavours and sides and sauces.
 I especially like that it has new different type of flavours like basil, lime, rosemary and rose as well as the classics like chocolate, vanilla and berries.
 I’m a big fan of sorbets and there are few really tasty sounding recipes.
 I feel this is going to be a good one!

 Hope you enjoyed these book recommendations!
 Do you have any favourite recipe books?
 Please share them in the comments

 Read about tips for healthy glowing skin